clusternet/kubectl-clusternet/README.md

   clusternet [command]

 Available Commands:
-  apply       Apply a configuration to a resource by filename or stdin create      Create a resource from a file or from stdin. delete      Delete resources by filenames, stdin, resources and names, or by resources and label selector edit        Edit a resource on the server get         Display one or many resources help        Help about any command scale       Set a new size for a Deployment, ReplicaSet or Replication Controller version     Print the plugin version information
+  annotate      Update the annotations on a resource api-resources Print the supported API resources on the server apply         Apply a configuration to a resource by filename or stdin create        Create a resource from a file or from stdin. delete        Delete resources by filenames, stdin, resources and names, or by resources and label selector edit          Edit a resource on the server get           Display one or many resources help          Help about any command label         Update the labels on a resource scale         Set a new size for a Deployment, ReplicaSet or Replication Controller version       Print the plugin version information
 ```